 Rideable Seasons: Summer

-Lifts aren’t just for skiers anymore.
-Attach your bike to a lift and float up a mountain bursting with summer wildflowers.
-Once at the top, riders can speed down the mountainside, launching themself off kickers or plummeting along trails purpose-built for downhilling and freeriding.
+Lifts aren’t just for skiers.
 Without having to climb to the top, lift-served mountain bike trails in Washington let riders pour all their energy into downhilling.
+Once at the top, riders can speed down, launching themself off kickers or plummeting along trails built for downhilling and freeriding.

-Washington has two ski areas with this service, which are both in the Cascades east of Seattle.
-Stevens Pass Bike Park and Summit Bike Park on Snoqualmie Pass have technical trails (navigating nature features of the mountain), freeride trails (constructed with jumps, berms, wall rides, and drops), and classic cross-country riding.
-Both areas will rent you all the gear you need, and Stevens Pass even has a mountain bike school.
-Parking is included with bike-park tickets.
+Washington has two ski areas that offer this service, both in the Cascades east of Seattle.
+Stevens Pass Bike Park and Summit Bike Park on Snoqualmie Pass have technical trails, freeride trails (constructed with jumps, berms, wall rides, and drops), and classic cross-country riding.
+Both areas rent gear, and Stevens Pass even has a mountain bike school.

-Riding Tips and Etiquette
+Riding Tips and Trail Etiquette

 About the Author